-10.17# Kaltura, Inc. Non-Employee Director Compensation Policy

-10.18+ Form of Indemnification Agreement between Kaltura, Inc. and its directors and officers

-21.1 Subsidiaries of Kaltura, Inc.

-23.1 Consent of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global

-23.2 Consent of Latham & Watkins LLP (included in Exhibit 5.1)

-24.1 Power of Attorney (included on signature page)
+- 10.16#\ Kaltura, Inc. Non-Employee Director Compensation Policy - 10.17\ Form of Indemnification Agreement between Kaltura, Inc. and its directors and officers - 21.1\ Subsidiaries of Kaltura, Inc. - 23.1 Consent of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global - 23.2\ Consent of Latham & Watkins LLP (included in Exhibit 5.1) - 24.1 Power of Attorney (included on signature page) - \ To be filed by amendment. - # Indicates management contract or compensatory plan. - (b) Financial Statement Schedules.

-99.1 Consent of Naama Halevi Davidov to be Named as Director Nominee

-99.2 Consent of Ronen Faier to be Named as Director Nominee

-Indicates management contract or compensatory plan.

-- + Certain portions of this exhibit (indicated by "####") have been redacted pursuant to Regulation S-K, Item 601(a)(6). - (b) Financial Statement Schedules.
 Schedules not listed above have been omitted because the information required to be set forth therein is not applicable or is shown in the financial statements or notes thereto.